jsomsanith-tlnd/talend-app/README.md

 # @talend/app-saga

-This replace redux-saga management with sagaRouter.
+This replaces redux-saga management with sagaRouter.
 It avoids route configuration duplication.

 `@talend/app-saga` is a `@talend/app` addon that